Reducing CO2 Emissions from Distribution

 Promoting a Modal Shift

-Konica Minolta has been promoting a modal shift for the long-distance transportation of products and parts, switching from aircraft and trucks to ships, railways, and other means that emit less CO2.
+Konica Minolta has been promoting a modal shift for the transportation of products and parts, switching from aircraft and trucks to ships, railways, and other means that emit less CO2.

 In Europe, for instance, it uses barges that run along the Rhine River as the means of transportation from the Port of Rotterdam in the Netherlands to its base warehouse in Emmerich, Germany.
 In the U.S., it has reduced CO2 emissions by using railroads when transporting cargo from the Port of Los Angeles on the West Coast to the interior and the East Coast.